-As the title suggests, these shortish walks began during the lockdown as a serious attempt to get myself out of the house, get some sunshine and explore the area around me for restricted periods.
+These shortish walks of under 5 miles began during the lockdown as a serious attempt to get myself out of the house, get some sunshine and explore the area around me for restricted periods.
 A lot of map gazing has gone into them as a diversion from other issues.
 They will probably be familiar to regular walkers in Edinburgh, but might appeal to people who just want to get out of the house starting with some thing short.
 All can be done as shorter linear walks or as longer walks returning to your starting point.
+As far as possible, they avoid busy roads and are accessible by public transport.
 All the routes are available to download on Viewranger and Outdooractive.

 Canonmills to The Shore, Leith.
 Linear.
 (2.2 miles)